apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 Python objects or vice versa you will pay **heavy** cost in that transformation.
 You will want to design your UDFs to avoid this as much as possible.

-## Python approach using pyarrow compute
+## Python approach using PyArrow compute

 DataFusion uses [Apache Arrow](https://arrow.apache.org/) as its in-memory data format.
 This can be seen in the way that Arrow Arrays are passed into the UDFs.
-We can take advantage of the fact that [pyarrow](https://arrow.apache.org/docs/python/), the canonical Python Arrow implementation, provides a variety of useful functions.
+We can take advantage of the fact that [PyArrow](https://arrow.apache.org/docs/python/), the canonical Python Arrow implementation, provides a variety of useful functions.
 In the example below, we are only using a few of the boolean functions and the equality function.
 Each of these functions takes two arrays and analyzes them row by row.
 In the